 Simplified Mobile Device Management requires managing multiple OSs such as iOS, Android, Windows, macOS, tvOS, and Chrome OS, as well as multiple device types such as tablets, laptops, and smartphones.

-Mobile Device Management (MDM) uses client-server architecture, with the devices acting as clients while MDM server remotely pushes configurations, apps, and policies managing the devices over-the-air (OTA).
+Mobile Device Management (MDM) solutions use a client-server architecture, with the devices acting as clients while MDM server remotely pushes configurations, apps, and policies managing the devices over-the-air (OTA).
 IT admins can remotely manage mobile endpoints such as laptops, tablets, and mobile phones via the MDM server.
-It leverages the notification services available to contact the managed devices
+It leverages the notification services available to contact the managed devices for mobile device management.
+For more information about how exactly mobile device management services work and what an MDM server is, refer here.

 Organizations adopting mobility, prefer deploying MDM solutions since they simplify mobile device management and provide the following benefits: